Censys-Research/censeye/README.md

 - "virustotal" : This gadget will query the VirusTotal API for the IP address and add the results as a label to the host data.
 - "threatfox" : This gadget will query the ThreatFox API for the IP address and add the results as a label to the host data.

+### Developing New Gadgets

+There are several good examples in `./censeye/gadgets` that can be used as a template for developing new gadgets.
+The `open-directory` gadget is a good example of a query generator, and the `virustotal` gadget is a good example of a host labeler.

 ## Configuration